DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Estimate the Annualized Rate of Occurrence (ARO): Based on historical data, a fire might occur once every 25 years. i.e ARO = 1/25 = 0.04
   - Calculate the Annualized Loss Expectancy (ALE): ALE = SLE * ARO, i.e ALE = $15,000 * 0.04 = $600

-**ISO 28000:2007,** “Specification for security management systems for the supply chain,” provides a broad framework for managing supply chain risk.
+- 🍏**ISO 28000:2007,** “Specification for security management systems for the supply chain,” provides a broad framework for managing supply chain risk.
    - ISO 28000:2007 relies heavily on the continuous process improvement model of plan, do, check, act (PDCA or Deming cycle) to improve the security management system and to assure organizational conformance to the security practice.

+- 🍏**ISO 17799 and the ISO 27000 Series**: ISO 17799 was a broad-based approach for the information security code of practice by the International Organization for Standardization, based in Geneva, Switzerland.
+The full title is ISO/IEC 17799:2005 Information technology—Security Techniques—Code of Practice for Information Security Management.
+- ISO 17799:2005 signifies the 2005 version of the standard, based on BS (British Standard) 7799 Part 1.
+ISO 17799 had 11 areas, focusing on specific information security controls:
+     - 1. Policy
+       2. Organization of information security
+       3. Asset management
+       4. Human resources security
+       5. Physical and environmental security
+       6. Communications and operations management
+       7. Access control
+       8. Information systems acquisition, development, and maintenance
+       9. Information security incident management
+       10. Business continuity management
+       11. Compliance
+- ISO 17799 was renumbered to ISO 27002 in 2005 in order to make it consistent with the 27000 series of ISO security standards.
+ISO 27001 is a related standard, formally called ISO/IEC 27001:2005 Information technology—Security techniques—Information Security Management Systems—Requirements.
+ISO 27001 was based on BS 7799 Part 2